 9. Housetrain your dog to prevent indoor accidents

-Even if the dog you’ve adopted was previously housetrained, err on the side of caution and assume he hasn’t been for the first couple weeks to help prevent any accidents.
-From the moment your dog enters your home, spend time teaching and rewarding him for eliminating in the right spot.
+Even if the dog you’ve adopted was previously housetrained, err on the side of caution and assume for the first couple weeks that they haven’t been housetrained to help prevent any accidents.
+Spend time teaching and rewarding your new furry friend for eliminating in the right spot.
 Most dogs can learn what is expected in a few weeks.
-Some dogs, including those raised in places such as pet stores or puppy mills, will take longer by the experience of living their formative weeks or months in a tiny cage where they could not avoid sleeping in their own waste.
-These dogs can be housetrained, but extra patience may be required.
 Helpful housetraining tips include:

-For the first few weeks, take your dog outside on leash directly to the appropriate area and treat him as soon as he goes.
+For the first few weeks, take your dog outside on leash directly to the appropriate area and give them a treat as soon as they do their business.

-Once he eliminates, do not immediately ask him to come back indoors.
+Once he or she eliminates, do not immediately ask them to come back indoors.
 Some dogs will “hold it” for as long as possible to avoid returning inside.
 Instead, play a game of ball or take your dog for a walk.
-Keep your dog under close supervision until he is trustworthy.
-If you allow the dog to wander unsupervised, at least limit his access to the entire house by closing all doors to bedrooms, bathrooms and basement, and/or using baby gates to
+Keep your dog under close supervision until they are trustworthy.
+If you allow the dog to wander around your home unsupervised, at least limit their access to the entire house by closing all doors to bedrooms, bathrooms and the basement, and/or using baby gates to block off rooms.

-If you keep your dog with you, watch him closely.
-If he starts sniffing, circling or goes to an area where he has eliminated before, take him out immediately.
-If you do not watch him and he eliminates, it’s not his fault – it’s your mistake for not paying close enough attention to him.
+If you keep your dog with you, watch them closely.
+If they start sniffing, circling or go to an area where they have eliminated before, take them out immediately.
+If you do not watch them and he or she eliminates, it’s not their fault – it’s your mistake for not paying close enough attention to your dog’s needs.

-If you catch your dog in the act, make a sharp sound to distract him (e.g. loud clap), then pick him up or race him outdoors.
-Praise and treat him when he finishes doing his business outside.
+If you catch your dog in the act, make a sharp sound to distract them (e.g. loud clap) and then, if possible, pick them up or race them outdoors.
+Praise and treat them when they finish doing their business outside.

 Never get mad at your dog for having an accident in the house.
-It is your responsibility to help ensure he’s successful.
-If your dog is not caught in the act he will not understand why you are angry – even if he is showing signs of appeasement (cowering).
+It is your responsibility to help ensure your dog is successful.
+If your dog is not caught in the act he or she will not understand why you are angry – even if they are showing signs of appeasement (cowering).

 Purchase an enzymatic cleaner to neutralize accident odors to prevent repeat accidents on the same spot.

 The general rule for how many hours your dog can hold it is their age in months, plus one.
-So a four-month-old puppy can hold his bladder for five hours.
-From seven months through adulthood he should be able to hold it for nine hours total during the day (for smaller dogs it may be less).
+So a four-month-old puppy can hold their bladder for five hours.
+From seven months through adulthood, they should be able to hold it for nine hours total during the day (for smaller dogs it may be less).

 Adult dogs have bigger bladders, but they still need to go outside after feeding, when you come home from work, before going to sleep at night and after waking.
 Older dogs typically need to be let out more frequently.

 Keep a record of when your dog eliminates and the activities (e.g. a meal or walk) that precede it.
-You will soon notice that your dog tends to eliminate at certain times and after particular activities as long as he eats at approximately the same time.
-Be proactive and anticipate his needs.
+You will soon notice that your dog tends to eliminate at certain times and after particular activities, provided they eat at approximately the same time daily.
+Be proactive and anticipate their needs.

 Way to Go!
 How to Housetrain a Dog of Any Age by Karen London and Patricia McConnell